slylikealeon/Sly_Portfolio/Financial Services - Exercise for True North (USA)/README.md

 - Representatives (those tickets related to representatives who call users to help them complete the loan application).

 - Endpoints (I divided this epic into 4 parts, depending on who to interact with)

--- (Endpoints) - Infinity Finance (for data validation)

--- (Endpoints) - Adobe Sign (for signing documents)

--- (Endpoints) - SDG Loan Decisioning Engine (to validate the client and get the available loan offers)

--- (Endpoints) - DataCapture 360 (to capture when a client leaves an application)

  You will be able to filter the tickets by epic through the Epic panel that is available in the <a href="https://leonardosly.atlassian.net/jira/software/projects/RS/boards/8/backlog">project's backlog</a>.